deftthunk/gocker/README.md

 into a container that acts like the native command line compiler.

 Performs the following:
--mounts host GOPATH dir to container's /go folder -adds a tmpfs file system in rwx mode
+- mounts host GOPATH dir to container's /go folder
+- adds a tmpfs file system in rwx mode
--sets up container's environment variables for Go -drops container user to UID=1000 for security purposes -reflects current working directory in container FS -destroys container after running
+- sets up container's environment variables for Go
+- drops container user to UID=1000 for security purposes
+- reflects current working directory in container FS
+- destroys container after running

 To use:
 1) Download and install DockerCE